sketchplugins/plugin-directory/README.md

 - [Copy & Paste Guides](https://github.com/pixelpillow/copy-paste-guides), by Pixelpillow: Easily copy, paste or remove guides from/to your artboard(s).
 - [Copy & Paste Shadows](https://github.com/ryanjohnson-me/sketch-copy-paste-shadows), by Ryan Johnson: Copy & paste only shadow styles from layers without others styles getting in the way.
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
-- [Copy Objective-C Code](https://github.com/jaimeeee/sketchplugin-objc-color), by Jaime Zaragoza: A Sketch Plugin for generating UIColor and NSColor initializer Objective-C code from fill color of selected layers.
 - [Copy Paste Position & Size](https://github.com/angistudio/sketch-copy-paste-position-size), by ANGI studio: A Sketch plugin that lets you easily copy & paste width, height, x & y values from and to objects
 - [Copy SCSS Colors](https://github.com/graphical-iain/copy-scss-colors), by Iain Eudailey: Sketch.app Plugin to copy colors to clipboard as SCSS variable definitions.
 - [Copy Swift Code](https://github.com/ngs/sketchplugin-swift-color), by Atsushi NAGASE: A Sketch Plugin for generating UIColor and NSColor initializer Swift code from fill color of selected layers.